Welcome to Docker’s .NET Conf challenge!

 Scroll up to read the message from .NET Bot - that’s your .NET Conf code!

-If you want to learn more about what’s happened here and how Docker builds and runs the app, check out this blog post:
+If you want to learn more about what’s happened here and how you can use Docker to build cross-platform apps that run on Windows, Linux, Itenal and Arm - check out this blog post:

 Enjoy .NET Conf :)